LKbryan777/simple-banking-app-v2/README.md

 flash('Invalid transfer type.')
 return redirect(url_for('transfer'))
 ```
-Added explicit validation to ensure transfer_type is either 'username' or 'account'.
+Implemented strict validation to guarantee that transfer_type is either 'username' or 'account.'
-Prevents malformed or unexpected inputs from affecting business logic or causing errors.
+This helps prevent malformed or unexpected inputs from impacting business logic or leading to errors.

-2. **Recipient Enumeration Risk**
+2. **Risk of Recipient Enumeration**
-If the recipient could not be found (for example, because the username or account number was invalid), the system replied in a different way, which could have let information about valid usernames or accounts get leaked out.
+When the recipient was not identifiable (for instance, due to an incorrect username or account number), the system responded differently, potentially exposing information about valid usernames or accounts.

 ***Improvements***
 ```python